dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 The deployment process for the application stack continues in the background.

 We have given the `new-app` command an additional switch: `-p VOLUME_CAPACITY=5Gi`.
 This causes a parameter in the template called `VOLUME_CAPACITY` to be set to 5GiB.
-Parameters make templates make more generic.
+Parameters make templates more generic.
 In our case the template contains a `PersistentVolumeClaim` (like highlighted above) which will take it's size from this parameter.

 !!!
 Hint "What other parameters does this template have?"
     Plenty.
 If you are interested about all the variables/parameters this particular template supports, you can run `oc process openshift//rails-pgsql-persistent --parameters`.

 !!!
 Hint "What else does the template file contain?"
     The template describes all OpenShift resources necessary to stand up the rails pod and the postgres pod and make them accessible via services and routes.
 If you are curious: `oc get template/rails-pgsql-persistent -n openshift -o yaml`
     In essence it creates Ruby on Rails instance in a pod which functionality mimics a very basic blogging application.
-The blog articles are saved in a PostgreSQL database which runs in a separate pod.
+The blog articles are saved in a PostgreSQL database that runs in a separate pod.
-    Above mentioned PVC can be found there as well (around line 194) which supplies the postgres pod with persistent storage below the mount point `/var/lib/pgsql/data` (around line 275).
+    Above mentioned `PVC` can be found there as well (around line 194) which supplies the postgres pod with persistent storage below the mount point `/var/lib/pgsql/data` (around line 275).

 You can now either use the OpenShift UI (while being logged as `developer` in the project `my-test-project`) or the CLI to follow the deployment process.